decaporg/decap-cms/website/content/docs/add-to-your-site.md

 If you set your registration preference to "Invite only," you'll need to invite yourself (and anyone else you choose) as a site user.
 To do this, select the **Identity** tab from your site dashboard, and then select the **Invite users** button.
 Invited users will receive an email invitation with a confirmation link.
 Clicking the link will take you to your site with a login prompt.

 If you left your site registration open, or for return visits after comfirming an email invitation, you can access your site's CMS at `yoursite.com/admin/`.

+**Note**: when editing content, NetlifyCMS fetches files on your configured git repository branch.
+If you are running NetlifyCMS locally with changed files, or on a hosted site with outdated files, content within the admin UI may not reflect hosted files.

 Happy posting!